nod-ai/diffusers/docs/source/en/using-diffusers/marigold_usage.md

 # Marigold Pipelines for Computer Vision Tasks

 [Marigold](../api/pipelines/marigold) is a novel diffusion-based dense prediction approach, and a set of pipelines for various computer vision tasks, such as monocular depth estimation.
+[Marigold](../api/pipelines/marigold) is a novel diffusion-based dense prediction approach, and a set of pipelines for various computer vision tasks, such as monocular depth estimation.

 This guide will show you how to use Marigold to obtain fast and high-quality predictions for images and videos.